- Award-winning claims process

 In addition, they offer a fast-track service that helps settle small first-time claims straight away, only requesting the essential bits of information and supporting documentation.
 An app, called Mi Claim, makes it possible for customers to make a claim and track its progress.

 Simply Business outlines its claims process in four steps:

 - Fill the gaps - they obtain the finer details and point you in the right direction to make for a stress-free procedure

 - Review your claim - at this stage, depending on the type of your claim, you might be given access to Simply Business’ claims tracking tool Mi Claim

-- Decision – if the claim’s been approved you should receive a payment within 24 hours or have an approved contractor work on restoring any losses or damages you might have suffered
+- Decision – if the claim has been approved you should receive a payment within 24 hours or have an approved contractor work on restoring any losses or damages you might have suffered

 Bear in mind that Simply Business is not an insurer but an insurance broker.
 This means that if you make a claim, Simply Business will assist you in doing so, acting as a mediator, but will not be responsible for paying out, your insurance provider will be.

 Simply Business uses Feefo to collect feedback and it has a rating of 4.6 out 5 based on over 3,000 customer reviews.
 Many of these reviews are likely to have been left by people who have only recently purchased a policy and have not been through the claims process.